maldoinc/plasma-dpi-switcher/README.md

 ## Usage

-`$ dpiswitch --config profiles.json --profile name`
+`$ dpiswitch [--config profiles.json] [--profile name]`

+If no value for `config` is specified, it will default to `~/.config/maldoinc/dpiswitch/profile.json`.
+If `profile` is omitted, then a menu listing all the profiles will be shown.

-Nb: Executing `dpiswitch` will kill your current plasma session and force a logout, so make sure not to have any unsaved work.
+> Nb: Executing `dpiswitch` will kill your current plasma session and force a logout, so make sure not to have any unsaved work.

 Users need to create their own configuration file based on their scaling factors and the widget/panel configuration in the system.
 A sample `profile.json` file which scales the screen, fonts, sets the height of the bottom panel and updates widget configuration is provided below: